traxconn/talkino/readme.txt

 Enable you to edit the text of Talkino's chatbox in different modes.
 These include online, away and offline modes.

 - **Fully customizable style**
-Customize the theme color, styles, text color, background and position of chatbox to meet your favorite style or theme design.
+Customize the theme color, icon, styles, text color, background and position of chatbox to meet your favorite style or theme design.

 - **WooCommerce compatible**
 Talkino is fully compatible with WooCommerce store.